 For example, consider an employee who injured his knee playing basketball outside of work.
 He underwent surgery and recovered.
 He has been working for his employer performing job functions without issue for two years until he falls down a set of wet stairs, re-injuring that same knee.
 His previous injury would have little to no bearing on his claim.
 But for the wet stairs, the employee could have continued to work without issue.

-Employers and Insurance Companies Will Likely Dispute These Claims
+Employers and Insurance Companies Will Likely Dispute Aggravation of a Pre-Existing Condition in Workers' Compensation Claims

 Unfortunately, when an employer and insurance company are aware of previous illness or injury, they will likely attempt to minimize their financial obligations by attributing an employee’s pain or disability on the pre-existing condition.
 In those situations, it often becomes the burden of the employee to demonstrate that the work conditions caused the worsening or re-injury.
 An experienced Iowa workers’ compensation attorney can help injured employees obtain the benefits to which they are entitled by focusing on: